scott-c-jensen/data_map_app/README.md

 # Data Map App

 This code base is set to create a web app for mapping data.
 Specifically, it uploads addresses and create a density plot on the map of the world.
 This can give insight to the frequency of events based on geographical location.
 This is a simple data analytical tool developed for a specific company to identify regions of concern based on business metrics.
-Both the business name and the data are not included.
+While the original application was for a company, both the business name and the business data are not included.

 ## Possible Applications of Current Code or Easy Adaptations